emb-riscv/specs-markdown/improvements-upon-privileged.md

 The RISC-V Volume II, v1.10, mentions: "... the entire privileged-level design described in this document could be replaced with an entirely different privileged-level design without changing the user-level ISA, and possibly without even changing the ABI.
 In particular, this privileged specification was designed to run existing popular operating systems, and so embodies the conventional level-based protection model.
 Alternate privileged specifications could embody other more flexible protection-domain models."

-How exactly this can be done is not clear.
+It is not clear how exactly this can be done.
 Ideally, the Volume I should not explicitly refer to Volume II, or should refer to it as optional, leaving room for a complementary specification better suited for devices that do not need to run Unix-like operating systems, also known as microcontrollers.

 ### No need for virtual memory features